GurnoorBola/nacho/README.md

 ### Executing program

 * Place programs you want to run on the emulator in the games directory of the project.
 (Create if it doesn't exist)
-* Use the UI to slelect your game from the list and have fun!
+* Use the UI to select your game from the list and have fun!

 ## Work In Progress